Matthew Arlington Batson: Military record

-A lieutenant's pay in the Philippines would go much further than in the United States so that sometime after Batson arrived he hired a body servant, a Filipino name Jacinto, whose last name is lost to history.
-Jacinto was an impressive person.
-He could already read and write when they first met.
-Batson studied language with him.
+A lieutenant's pay in the Philippines would go much further than in the United States, so sometime after Batson arrived, he hired a body servant: a Filipino named Jacinto.
+Jacinto could already read and write when they first met, and Batson studied language with him.
 Jacinto taught Batson Pampangan; Batson taught Jacinto English.
 Batson reported to his wife that Jacinto learned English faster than he learned Pampangan.
 Batson also learned that he came from the town of Macabebe in the province of Pampanga, north and west of Manila.
 The Macabebes are an ancient ethnic group whose origins are disputed.
 Since the sixteenth century they have had a fraught relationship with the Tagalogs, the largest ethnic group in the Philippines.
-Generally, whenever the Tagalogs wanted to do something the Macabebes took a diametrically opposed position.
-Thus in 1896 when the Tagalogs rose in rebellion against the Spanish, the Macabebes supported the Spanish colonial government.
-When war broke out between the Americans and the self-proclaimed Philippine Republic led by Emilio Aguinaldo the Macabebes maintained a cool neutrality toward both sides.
+In 1896 when the Tagalogs rose in rebellion against the Spanish, the Macabebes supported the Spanish colonial government.
+When war broke out between the Americans and the self-proclaimed Philippine Republic led by Emilio Aguinaldo, the Macabebes maintained neutrality toward both sides.

-Batson's impressions about the war were slowly crystallizing in the spring of 1899.
-He admired the fighting qualities of his opponents.
-He did not call them "Gugus" or worse use the N-word as so many of his fellow officers did.
+Batson's impressions of the war were slowly crystallizing in the spring of 1899.
+He admired the fighting qualities of his opponents, and did not call them "Gugus" or use the N-word as many of his fellow officers did.
 He discounted the many rumors circulating in the VIII Corps about Filipino atrocities.
-He saw them as patriots fighting for their country; he wrote his wife that if he was a Filipino he would be fighting the Americans too.
+He wrote his wife that if he was a Filipino he would be fighting the Americans too.
 He thought to subdue the Islanders would require an Army of 100,000 men and many years—the cost in lives and money was far more, he thought, than the American people could stand.
 The only solution, he decided, was to raise native troops to fight against the Philippine revolutionary government.
 They would cost far less to equip and maintain than unacclimated Americans shipped across the Pacific Ocean.
-With this thought in mind, accompanied by two captains, a newspaper reporter, and forty enlisted men, he set off for the town of Macabebe sometime before June 1, 1899.
+Accompanied by two captains, a newspaper reporter, and forty enlisted men, he set off for the town of Macabebe sometime before June 1, 1899.
 The idea of raising a company of Macabebes never got off the ground, but he was very impressed with the inhabitants, who warmly welcomed the Americans.
-He came away even more impressed by their military potential and certain that a native force was not only feasible but necessary for American victory.
+He came away impressed by their military potential and certain that a native force was not only feasible but necessary for American victory.